-Dear Administrator Brooks-LaSure:
+Dear Administrator Oz:

-The American Cancer Society Cancer Action Network (ACS CAN) appreciates the opportunity to comment on the Department of Health and Human Services' Iowa Health and Wellness Plan Extension Request submitted on July 9, 2024.
+The American Cancer Society Cancer Action Network (ACS CAN) appreciates the opportunity to comment on the Department of Health and Human Services' Iowa Health and Wellness Plan Extension Request submitted on July 9, 2024 and re-opened for public comment on May 22, 2025.
 ACS CAN is making cancer a top priority for public officials and candidates at the federal, state, and local levels.
 ACS CAN empowers advocates across the country to make their voices heard and influence evidence-based public policy change, as well as legislative and regulatory solutions that will reduce the cancer burden.
 As the American Cancer Society's nonprofit, nonpartisan advocacy affiliate, ACS CAN is more determined than ever to end cancer as we know it, for everyone.

-ACS CAN strongly opposes several proposals in the current application and we urge CMS to not approve the following provisions.
+ACS CAN continues to strongly oppose several proposals in the current application and we urge CMS to not approve the following provisions.